Header menu logo bristlecone

 Conditional(fun compute ->

-if compute (Parameter "a" * Constant 5.) < 1e-12
+if compute (Parameter "a" * Constant 5.) < 1e-12 then

-else Parameter "a" * This)
+Parameter "a" * This)

 In this example, the function is limited such that the combination of parameter value a with a theoretical value of This at 5.0 cannot result in an answer that is less than 1e-12.
 If this is the case, the result of the model is Invalid.